-Here are some of the things that we have been doing to keep clients and staff safe…
+Here are some of the things that ARCC Center has been doing to keep clients and staff safe...

 Strict hand washing protocols- Staff are instructed to wash their hands as soon as they enter a client’s home and as they are leaving and parents are instructed to remind staff of this as well as having soap and paper towels available at all times.

 Automatic Health Screening prior to each session.
 Each staff member is required to go through our Health Screening before they have the ability to clock in for each session.
 If they answer “yes” to any questions from the Health Screening our office will automatically be notified and they will be asked to contact our office immediately.

 ARCC Center has taken the extra precaution of cancelling sessions if any staff or family member has been around someone that is waiting on a Covid-19 test result.
 We believe that this extra step has helped us to have extremely low numbers compared to other agencies.

 ARCC Center has been coordinating and running PPE drop offs with families and staff throughout the Covid-19 health crisis and will continue to do so until it is no longer necessary.